Limited functionality available

 This Privacy Statement explains what personal information we may gather about you when we provide our clients with services and how this personal information may be used and shared.
 This Privacy Statement also sets out your rights in relation to your personal information and tells you who you can contact if you have questions.

 This Privacy Statement is divided into the sections listed below.
-Click on the links to navigate to the relevant topic:

 This Privacy Statement applies to Deloitte LLP, an entity within the Deloitte Network (also referred to as “Deloitte”, “we”, “us”, and “our”).
 As used in this Privacy Statement, the “Deloitte Network” refers to one or more of Deloitte Touche Tohmatsu Limited a UK private company limited by guarantee, and its network of member firms and associated entities, each of which is a legally separate and independent entity.
 Please see deloitte.com/about for a detailed description of the legal structure of Deloitte Touche Tohmatsu Limited and its member firms.